AURA20805/MaRS-RECRUITMENT_TASK1/README.md

 # SEC-B_SMART PARKING GATE SYSTEM
 # https://www.tinkercad.com/things/6uiLCJIpj0I-smart-parking-gate-system?sharecode=tl8V20WKrjNxcPm_zrDhLwKiymHem4UhblctkzlIodc
-# Smoke & Fire Alarm System – README
+# Smart Parking Gate System – README
 What the project does & why I chose it

-This project is a simple smoke and fire alarm that uses a temperature sensor and a gas sensor to detect any unsafe conditions.
-When the temperature goes too high, the LED turns on, and when the gas level increases, the piezo buzzer alerts.
-I chose this project because it is easy to build, useful in real life, and it clearly shows how sensors can be used for safety systems.
+This project automatically opens a gate when a vehicle comes close to the ultrasonic sensor.
+When something is far, the red LED stays on, and when it comes near, the green LED turns on and the servo lifts the gate.
+I chose this project because it feels real-world, simple to build, and clearly shows how sensors can control automatic systems.

 Components used & their roles

-Gas Sensor (MQ type) – Reads the concentration of smoke or gas in the air.
+Ultrasonic Sensor (HC-SR04) – Measures the distance to detect whether a vehicle is near the gate.
-Temperature Sensor (LM35) – Converts temperature into voltage, which helps calculate the actual temperature value.
+Servo Motor – Works as the gate arm that lifts up when the vehicle is detected.
-LED – Acts as a visual alert when temperature crosses the limit.
+Red LED – Shows that no vehicle is present and the gate is closed.
-Piezo Buzzer – Gives a loud sound when gas level becomes high.
+Green LED – Turns on when a vehicle is detected and the gate starts opening.
-Arduino – Reads both sensors and decides when to turn on the LED or buzzer.
+Arduino – Reads the sensor data and controls the LEDs and servo.

 Challenges faced & how I solved them

-One issue I had was converting the analog value from the temperature sensor into the correct Celsius value.
-I fixed it by using the proper formula and checking it on the serial monitor.
-Another challenge was that the piezo wasn’t reacting at first, and that happened because I forgot to set its pinMode as OUTPUT.
-After fixing the pinMode and adjusting the threshold values, both alerts started working correctly.
+At first the sensor always showed the same value and nothing worked.
+The problem was in the wiring and the trig/echo pins.
+After reconnecting them properly and checking the serial monitor, the distance values became correct.
+Another issue was the servo not moving, which I fixed by powering it properly and using the right angle values.
+Once these were corrected, the gate opened smoothly when an object was placed near.